Working together to end violence against women and girls with disabilities in Tanzania

 – There is strong global scientific evidence of violence against people with disabilities, but there is hardly any information about it in Tanzania.
 Information is needed to support advocacy work, as the removal of structural and attitudinal barriers is as important as other aids, Mesiäislehto concludes.

-The virtual event reached an unprecedented audience
+Virtual event reached an unprecedented audience

 Accessibility training was used to launch the campaign, who’s goal was to introduce tools to ensure accessibility in both physical and virtual environments.
 Government representatives, NGOs and schools were present.
 The virtual implementation enabled participation from across Tanzania, Kenya and even Uganda, with more than 60 people from women’s and disability rights organizations participating in the training.
 The event was also translated into Tanzanian sign language.